CuprumBuddy/cuprum-garden/source/content/! Meta/colophon.md

 These plugins mostly affect Markdown files.
 ### On the site
 Tools that directly affect how users see this site.
 Potentially useful both for public and private vaults.
-- [[Obsidian Front Matter Timestamps|Front Matter Timestamps]]: automatically inserts “created” and “modified” timestamps into the note frontmatter.
+- [[DRAFT Obsidian Front Matter Timestamps|Front Matter Timestamps]]: automatically inserts “created” and “modified” timestamps into the note frontmatter.
 - [[DRAFT Obsidian Git|Git]]
 - [[DRAFT Obsidian Smart Typography|Smart Typography]]: converts symbols into prettier ones, e.g. `<=` into ≤, `<-` into ← and so on.
 ### In Obsidian